 Which place in the world makes you poetic?

-You might enjoy this travel memoir and travel tips of: San Pedro de Atacama – A Bustling–yet–Quaint Gateway to the Driest Desert
+If you liked this essay, you might enjoy this travel memoir and travel tips post: San Pedro de Atacama – A Bustling–yet–Quaint Gateway to the Driest Desert